munificent/craftinginterpreters/book/closures.md

 ^code upvalue-ops (1 before, 1 after)

 We're implementing this sort of top-down, so I'll show you how these work at runtime soon.
-The most interesting part is how the compiler actually resolves the identifier:
+The part to focus on now is how the compiler actually resolves the
+identifier:

 ^code resolve-upvalue